 Here’s a little about what some particularly important business coaching software tools look like, how they work, and how that can benefit you as a practitioner.

 - Booking tools.
-Often found in standalone scheduling software, booking tools allowing clients to book sessions.
+Often found in standalone scheduling software, booking tools allow clients to book sessions.
 Especially useful features include the ability to send reminders and auto-send other branded content.
 These useful tools can help you reduce the number of no-shows, reduce waiting times, and above all – improve retention in the long run.

 - Appointment scheduling tools link to existing or in-app calendars, as well as many mobile apps to make your client’s life easier.
 Some functions they perform include eliminating double-bookings with notifications, sending motivational messages, or giving you more visibility over your appointments so you can manage your time better.